Things to do in Moose Jaw: Why you need to stop here!

 Things to do in Moose Jaw

-By far, one of the most popular things to do in Moose Jaw is hit up their amazing hot springs.
-Canada’s largest concentration of geo-thermal mineral water is found just outside of Moose Jaw.
+One of the most popular things to do in Moose Jaw is visit its amazing hot springs.
+Canada’s largest concentration of geothermal mineral water is found just outside of Moose Jaw.

 When’s the last time you were in a pool as massive as this?
 All this water is so good for you!